veyeimaging/rk35xx_firefly/README.md

 ```
 If the version does not match, it needs to be compiled from the source code.

+### Upgrade Firefly Ubuntu system(RK358x)

+For the ROC-RK3588S-PC, we have provided an image of the release system.
+Download this image file from this [link](https://www.mediafire.com/folder/xplekyz4sb3mx/rk35xx_firefly_images).

+Refer to the [Firefly documentation](https://wiki.t-firefly.com/en/ROC-RK3588S-PC/upgrade_bootmode.html) to burn in a standard system.

 ### Check system status
 Run the following command to confirm whether the camera is probed.
 - VEYE-MIPI-XXX